Game-Theoretic Multiagent Reinforcement Learning: Taxonomy of MARL Algorithms

 \paragraph{Based on Five AI Agendas.}

-In order for MARL researchers to be specific about the problem being addressed and the associated evaluation criteria, \cite{shoham2007if} identified five coherent agendas for MARL studies, each of which has a clear motivation and success criterion.
+In order for MARL researchers to be specific about the problem being addressed and the associated evaluation criteria, \cite{shoham2007if, Sandholm07:Perspectives} identified five coherent agendas for MARL studies, each of which has a clear motivation and success criterion.
 Though proposed more than a decade ago, these five distinct goals are still useful in evaluating and categorising recent contributions.
-I, therefore, choose to incorporate them into the taxonomy of MARL algorithms.
+We, therefore, choose to incorporate the five agendas into the taxonomy of MARL algorithms, as described in Table~\ref{tb:five-agendas}.

+The following sections are organized around the five agendas in Table~\ref{tb:five-agendas}.
+Specifically, the focus will be on investigating how game-theoretic models can be constructed in both cooperative and noncooperative scenarios, with an emphasis on designing equilibrium learning algorithms.
+These discussions aim to provide a comprehensive understanding of strategy selection and optimization in multi-agent systems, drawing on both theoretical foundations and practical applications.

-\subsection{A Survey of Surveys}
+\section{A Survey of Surveys}

-A multi-agent system (MAS) is a generic concept that could refer to many different domains of research across different academic subjects; general overviews are given by \cite{weiss1999multiagent}, \cite{wooldridge2009introduction}, and \cite{shoham2008multiagent}.
-Due to the many possible ways of categorising multi-agent (reinforcement) learning algorithms, it is impossible to have a single survey that includes all relevant works considering all directions of categorisations.
-In the past two decades, there has been no lack of survey papers that summarise the current progress of specific categories of multi-agent learning research.
+A multiagent system (MAS) is a generic concept that could refer to many different domains of research across different academic subjects; general overviews are given by \cite{weiss1999multiagent}, \cite{wooldridge2009introduction}, and \cite{shoham2008multiagent}.
+Due to the many possible ways of categorising multiagent (reinforcement) learning algorithms, it is impossible to have a single survey that includes all relevant works considering all directions of categorisations.
+In the past two decades, there has been no lack of survey papers that summarise the current progress of specific categories of multiagent learning research.
 In fact, there are so many that these surveys themselves deserve a comprehensive review.
-Before proceeding to review MARL algorithms based on the proposed taxonomy in Section \ref{sec:taxonomy}, in this section, I provide an overview of relevant surveys that study multi-agent systems from the machine learning, in particular, the RL, perspective.
+Before proceeding to review MARL algorithms based on the proposed taxonomy in Section \ref{sec:taxonomy}, in this section, I provide an overview of relevant surveys that study multiagent systems from the machine learning, in particular, the RL, perspective.